 Dr. Beth Lipton

 B.A. in Biochemistry from University of Iowa

 Ph.D. in Biochemistry from University of Iowa

-Dr. Lipton has an extensive research background in the areas of diabetes and atherosclerosis.
-She has tutored students in numerous math and science courses and has taught at Rock Valley College.
-She and her husband have three children, one of whom is a Keith graduate, and two others currently enrolled in the Middle/Upper School.
-In addition to her classroom work, Beth mentors the upper school scholastic bowl program, which has placed third in the Class 1A state finals for two consecutive years.
-Beth enjoys reading, playing volleyball, and spending time with her family.
+Dr. Lipton has an extensive research background in lipid metabolism in the setting of diabetes and atherosclerosis.
+Beth has tutored students in numerous math and science courses, has taught at Rock Valley College, and is currently in her eleventh year of teaching at Keith.
+She and her husband have three children, one of whom is a Keith graduate, and two others currently enrolled in the Upper School.
+In addition to her classroom work, Beth advises the Key Club.
+In her spare time Beth enjoys reading historical fiction, watching her children play volleyball, and spending time with her family.